 - Confectioners' sugar

-- In a large saucepan, combine the first five filling ingredients; add 2 tablespoons butter and 2 tablespoons sugar.
+- For filling, in a large saucepan, combine juice, apple, dried fruits, 2 tablespoons butter and 2 tablespoons sugar.
 Bring to a boil.
-Reduce heat; simmer for 30 minutes or until mixture reaches a jam-like consistency, stirring occasionally.
-Cool completely.
+Reduce heat; simmer, uncovered, 25-30 minutes or until mixture reaches a jam-like consistency, stirring occasionally.
+Transfer to a bowl; cool completely.

 - Punch down dough.
-Turn onto a lightly floured surface; roll into a 32-in. x 10-in. rectangle.
-Melt remaining butter; brush over dough.
-Sprinkle with remaining sugar and cinnamon.
-Spread fruit mixture to within 1 in. of edges.
+Turn onto a lightly floured surface; roll into a 32x10-in. rectangle.
+Melt remaining butter; brush over dough to within 1 in. of edges.
+Mix cinnamon and remaining sugar; sprinkle over top.
+Spread with fruit mixture.
 Roll up jelly-roll style, starting with a long side; pinch seam and ends to seal.

-- Bake at 350° for 40-45 minutes or until golden brown.
+- Bake 40-45 minutes or until golden brown.
 Remove from pan to a wire rack to cool.
-Just before serving, sprinkle with confectioners' sugar.
-Yield: 24 servings.
+Dust with confectioners' sugar before serving.

 Delicious sweet rich bread.
 The dough kneads and rises nicely and the filling is delicious.
 I accidentally used 2 T. of salt in place of sugar, so I dumped out the liquid and re-did it, but it still was a bit saltier than intended.
 Nevertheless, it was addictively tasty and I had trouble stopping eat!
 One note--1/4 cup melted butter spread over the dough before adding the filling is too much; probably 2 T. would be sufficient.
 Now I have a cup of melted and re-solidified butter sitting on my counter.